Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 ```

-Run the tests to confirm it's working:
+Run the tests to confirm it's working (this also does code generation necessary for autocomplete):

 ```
 vendor/bin/codecept run acceptance;